 Let’s start with the furniture.
-Bold silhouettes, curvilinear designs, and custom-made pieces that highlight the excellent craftsmanship of the artisans of our time is the best choice.
-Don’t be afraid to request unconventional yet natural materials especially if they are cruelty-free and locally sourced.
+Bold silhouettes, curvilinear designs, and custom-made pieces highlight the excellent craftsmanship of the artisans of our times the best choice.
+Don’t be afraid to request unconventional yet natural materials, especially if they are cruelty-free and locally sourced.

-Open shelving is so last season, so expect to see more enclosed and practical concepts when it comes to shelves, cabinets, and other storage.
+Open shelving was so last season, so expect to see more enclosed and practical concepts for shelves, cabinets, and other storage.
 An organized home where everything has a place will never go out of style.